-Health secretary Tom Price still holds Trump cards in Obamacare outcome
+Health Secretary Tom Price still holds Trump cards in Obamacare outcome

 Although health experts and the Congressional Budget Office disagree with Trump’s assessment, most stakeholders agree that Price has the power and authority to be the triggerman if the Affordable Care Act were to fail.

-“If the administration wants to destroy the individual market, it’s not going to be too hard for them to do,” said Timothy Jost, an emeritus professor of law at Washington and Lee University.
+“If the administration wants to destroy the individual market, it’s not going to be too hard for them to do,” said Timothy Jost, an emeritus professor of law at Washington and Lee University, in Lexington, Virginia.

 If the administration wants to destroy the individual market, it’s not going to be too hard for them to do.
-Timothy Jost, an emeritus professor of law at Washington and Lee University
+Timothy Jost, emeritus professor of law, Washington and Lee University

-Simply not enforcing the health law’s individual mandate could destabilize the marketplace because millions of young, healthy plan members would presumably drop coverage if they didn’t face Internal Revenue Service penalties for not having insurance.
+Simply not enforcing the health law’s individual-coverage mandate could destabilize the marketplace because millions of young, healthy plan members would presumably drop their insurance if they didn’t face Internal Revenue Service penalties for not having coverage.

-That would likely leave plans with a disproportionate share of sicker, costlier enrollees and force insurers to hike premiums to pay for the increased medical costs.
+That would likely leave plans with a disproportionate share of sicker, costlier enrollees and force insurers to hike premiums to pay for them.

 But the easiest way for Price to cause a marketplace failure, Jost said, would be to withhold federal cost-sharing reduction payments, which are slated to pay insurers roughly $9 billion this year.